chronot1995/cumulus-segment-routing/README.md

 This will show what is currently installed within the kernel of the host.

+6. Strict LSR Forwarding

-6. The configuration example in this demo will take a relaxed label path in order to reach the destination.
+The configuration example in this demo will take a relaxed label path in order to reach the destination.
 There is also the option of providing a strict path of LSRs to traverse.

 We will remove the relaxed configuration on host1 with the following: